-Shime-waza is not allowed with either your own or your opponent's belt or bottom of the jacket, or using only the fingers. shime-waza while over-stretching a straight leg is forbidden.
+Shime-waza while over-stretching a straight leg is forbidden.
 Special attention will be given to situations: where tori, whilst applying a shime-waza, also over-stretches and straightens uke's leg.
 Mate must be called immediately and a shido given.